faizyakob/my-k8s-repository/Simple Kubernetes deployment.md

 ## Extra: YAML files

-All the YAML and source code files used in this tutorial is available at [ZIP](node-mongo-demo-helm.zip).
+All the YAML and source code files used in this tutorial are available at [ZIP](node-mongo-demo-helm.zip).